The D-topology for diffeological spaces: The -topology

 (2) The $D$-topology on a discrete diffeological space is discrete, and the $D$-topology on an indiscrete diffeological space is indiscrete. \end{example}

 Every topological space $Y$ has a natural diffeology, called the \dfn{continuous diffeology}, whose plots $U \ra Y$ are the continuous maps.
-A continuous map $Y \ra Y'$ is smooth when $Y$ and $Y'$ are equiped with the continous diffeology, and so this defines a functor $C: \Top \ra \Diff$.
+This was defined in Section~2.8 of~\cite{Do}.
+A continuous map $Y \ra Y'$ between topological spaces is smooth when $Y$ and $Y'$ are equipped with the continuous diffeology, and so this defines a functor $C: \Top \ra \Diff$.

 \begin{proposition} The functors $D: \Diff \rightleftharpoons \Top :C$ are adjoint, and we have $C \circ D \circ C = C$ and $D \circ C \circ D = D$. \end{proposition}